Chart Color Schemes

 Pallara - Willawong is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-The dwelling structure in Pallara-Willawong, as per the latest Census data, consisted of 96.1% houses and 3.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Brisbane metro's figures of 82.0% houses and 18.1% other dwellings.
-Home ownership in Pallara-Willawong stood at 12.7%, with mortgaged dwellings at 60.6% and rented dwellings at 26.7%.
+Pallara-Willawong's dwelling structure, as per the latest Census, consisted of 96.1% houses and 3.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with Brisbane metro's 82.0% houses and 18.1% other dwellings.
+Home ownership in Pallara-Willawong was 12.7%, with mortgaged dwellings at 60.6% and rented dwellings at 26.7%.
 The median monthly mortgage repayment was $2,100, exceeding Brisbane metro's average of $1,872.
-The median weekly rent in Pallara-Willawong was $450, higher than Brisbane metro's figure of $400.
-Nationally, mortgage repayments were significantly higher at $2,100 compared to the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Median weekly rent in Pallara-Willawong was $450, compared to Brisbane metro's $400.
+Nationally, Pallara-Willawong's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing